-- To the extent possible, the vehicles should reflect the latest technology in passenger and pedestrian safety and in mitigating environmental impacts including point or source emissions, noise, energy efficiency, and potential modifications to stations, running way, or the yard and shop facilities. - To the extent possible, the MTA should consider vehicles that would not require overhead wires for a power source or a power source that would prevent a track bed constructed over a natural porous surface such as grass, particularly in the segment where the trail is parallel to the tracks. - The vehicles and train should be able to accommodate the expected ridership using station platform lengths of no more than 200 feet.
+- To the extent possible, the vehicles should reflect the latest technology in passenger and pedestrian safety and in mitigating environmental impacts including point or source emissions, noise, energy efficiency, and potential modifications to stations, running way, or the yard and shop facilities. - MTA should use vehicles that would not require overhead wires for a power source, if they have proven to be reliable in a comparable environment elsewhere, and not be prohibitively expensive.
+Nor should a power source be used that would rule out a track bed constructed over a natural porous surface such as grass, particularly in the segment where the trail is parallel to the tracks. - The vehicles and train should be able to accommodate the expected ridership using station platform lengths of no more than 200 feet.